PrivaDE: Privacy-preserving Data Evaluation for Blockchain-based Data Marketplaces: Practical Optimizations for PrivaDE

-For reconstructing $A$, Bob only observes his inputs and the corresponding outputs of $A$.
-We assume each contributor executes at most $k$ queries through $A$.
-A secret mixer (which can be different on different runs) applies a random invertible permutation to $A$'s outputs, which thwarts simple plug-and-play (attaching public pretrained fronts to $B$) and impedes collusion by multiple contributors pooling I/O pairs for extraction.
+For reconstructing $A$, Bob observes only his inputs and the corresponding outputs of $A$.
+We assume each contributor issues at most $k$ queries through $A$.
+A secret mixer (which may vary across runs) applies a random invertible permutation to $A$'s outputs, hindering plug-and-play attacks (e.g., attaching public pretrained fronts to $B$) and collusion by contributors pooling I/O pairs.

-Empirical reports \cite{orekondy19knockoff} suggest successful extraction often requires on the order of $10^4$ queries; thus, security improves when $k \ll 10^4$.
-To quantify robustness at budget $k$, we propose a \emph{reconstruction-under-budget} experiment: randomly sample $\{x_i\}_{i=1}^{k}$ from $D_A$ and train $A'$ (a re-initialized copy of $A$) by minimizing
+Empirical studies \cite{orekondy19knockoff} report that successful extraction typically requires on the order of $10^4$ queries; hence security improves when $k \ll 10^4$.
+To evaluate robustness at query budget $k$, we run a \emph{reconstruction-under-budget} experiment: sample $\{x_i\}_{i=1}^{k}$ from $D_A$ and train a re-initialized copy $A'$ by minimizing

-with $\lambda>0$ weighting feature consistency through $B$.
-After training, fix $B$ and $C$, replace $A$ by $A'$, and report top-1 accuracy on the standard test set.
-The primary metric is
+where $\lambda>0$ enforces feature consistency through $B$.
+After training, we fix $B$ and $C$, replace $A$ by $A'$, and measure top-1 test accuracy.
+Our metric is

-A split is deemed robust if $\Delta\mathrm{Acc}$ is substantially negative at practical $k$, indicating that $A$ is not reconstructable and $B$ is not easily reusable under the stated constraints (cf.\ the privacy criterion in \citealp{c2pi}).
+A split is deemed robust if $\Delta\mathrm{Acc}$ is substantially negative at practical $k$, indicating that $A$ cannot be effectively reconstructed and $B$ is not easily reused under the stated constraints (cf.\ the privacy criterion in \citealp{c2pi}).

-We also assess the transferability of $B\circ A$ (hypothetically assuming $A$ is learned).
-Following You et al.\ \cite{logme}, we compute \textsc{LogME}, the log marginal evidence that a Bayesian linear regressor explains labels from features.
-Concretely, we pass labeled images through $B(A(x))$ to obtain features and take the resulting \textsc{LogME} value as a transferability score; lower scores indicate poorer linear transfer and thus reduced leakage risk.
+We also assess the transferability of $B\circ A$ (assuming $A$ is known).
+Following You et al.\ \cite{logme}, we compute \textsc{LogME}, the log marginal evidence that a Bayesian linear regressor explains labels given features.
+Concretely, we pass labeled images through $B(A(x))$ to obtain features and evaluate \textsc{LogME} on these embeddings; lower scores imply weaker linear transfer and thus lower leakage risk.

-Alice decides by herself if the leakage is acceptable based on $\Delta\mathrm{Acc}$ and the \textsc{LogME} score by comparing it to baselines of other models in the marketplace.